cdohl/cdohl.github.io/_pages/home.md

 permalink: /
 ---

 We are an experimental group at the [Otto-von-Guericke-University](https://www.ovgu.de/).
-Our aim is to explore not so simple flows on small scales..
+Our aim is to explore not so simple flows on small scales...

 {% include carousel.html %}